apache/nuttx/configs/stm3210e-eval/README.txt

   3. Start the DFU loader on the STM3210E-EVAL board.
 You do this by resetting the board while holding the "Key" button.
 Windows should recognize that the DFU loader has been installed.
-  3. Run the DFU SE program to load nutt.dfu into FLASH.
+  3. Run the DFU SE program to load nuttx.dfu into FLASH.

   What if the DFU loader is not in FLASH?
 The loader code is available inside of the Demo dirctory of the USBLib ZIP file that can be downloaded